Hi, I'm Łukasz. You can call me Lucas or Luke.

 My problem with Duolingo is that as much as it provides general lessons that aim to imitate real life situations, it lacks exercises with a narrow focus on a specific thing to cover the broad spectrum of language knowledge, like verb conjugation (Spanish), noun/adjective declension (German) or extensive vocabulary revision based on specific word groups.

-Nice thing about this app is that I can define custom word groups, add the words by hand and revise them separately, e.g. after reading a book or an article that included many words previously not known to me.
+A nice thing about this app is that I can define custom word groups, add the words by hand and revise them separately, e.g. after reading a book or an article that included many words previously not known to me.
 The app remembers the words I practiced and when it prompts me with new words it generally prioritizes the least recently practiced ones.

 An experiment aiming at helping to learn music theory and to practice instruments in general, with focus on piano and guitar.